 Adams states that relying on passion to get you where you want to go is, in fact, bullshit.
 Instead, he argues, we should be focused on hard work, skill, and most of all, energy.
 He also talks about his numerous failures, and how they each taught him skills that prepared him for his next venture.
-The moral of the story, and of his whole book, is to not be afraid of failure by to embrace it.
-It’s only a true failure if you don’t learn from it.
+The moral of the story, and of his whole book, is to not be afraid of failure, but to embrace it.

-Initially reading this, I was confused.
+Initially this confused.
 You will become passionate about something you are skilled in?
 What will give you the impetus to get skilled at this thing in the first place?
 Are we consigned to lives of only doing things that we hate, counter to everything we hold dear to our souls?
 Later in the book–indeed, later in the chapter–Adams discusses how a lot of times our interests are indicative of skills, and that passion may–may–also be a marker for risk-tolerance.

-It’s still doesn’t make tons of sense to me.
-Is it just a question of degree?
-Are we separating “passion” from “talent”?
+Honestly, it’s still a bit unsatisfactory.
+Is it merely a question of degree?
+Are we artificially separating “passion” from “talent”?
 If you have a talent in something that you hate, would you still do it?
 Is it even possible to have a talent in something you hate?
 If you hate it, why would you be drawn to in the first place?
 If you are drawn to something, wouldn’t that make it an interest, or dare I say it, a passion?
 Which would in turn make it bullshit?

 I don’t know.
 It makes my head hurt.

 Fast forward a few days.
 I am on my regularly scheduled car ride from Washington DC to Massachusetts listening to Brett McKay’s excellent The Art of Manliness podcast.
 I’m a little behind, so I’ve been catching up on all the episodes.
 One from early April was an interview with a gentleman named Chris Guillebeau.
-He wrote a book called Born for This, which is not the sequel to that Lady Gaga album where she’s a human motorcycle like that kid in that old 80s cartoon Turbo Teen who could turn into a car (remember that show?).
+He wrote a book called Born for This.

-Anyway, Guillebeau’s point also is that passion is bullshit, although he does not use those exact words.
+Guillebeau’s point is also that passion is bullshit, although he does not use those exact words.

-However, he closes the loop that I was having trouble closing before by saying that you should not follow your passions blindly, but you should at least pursue something you have a skill at.
+However, he closes the loop that I was having trouble closing before: One should not follow your passions blindly, but should at least pursue something one has a skill at.

-Oh woe is me.
-I know.
+I know, I know.
+“Woe is me,” and all that.
 This is not intended to be a pity party, but a learning experience.
 I don’t do pity parties.

 And check out my Instagram here.